Multi-messenger Bayesian parameter inference of a binary neutron-star merger: Multi-messenger constraints

 In principle, there are also contributions from the priors in $P_{\rm MMA}$, but because they are flat over the bounds considered, it is valid.
 We summarize our constraints on the binary parameters and EOS in Table~\ref{tab:constraints}.
 The final constraints on the tidal deformability and the mass ratio are shown at the bottom of Figure~\ref{fig:flowchart}, where we use the GRB model of \cite{vanEerten:2018vgj} (similar constraints are obtained with the other GRB models).
 According to our analysis, the $90\%$ confidence interval for the tidal deformability is $\tilde{\Lambda}\in(302,860)$.
 The distribution has its $50\%$ percentile at $\tilde{\Lambda} \sim 569$.
 Relating the measured $\tilde{\Lambda}$ confidence interval to the NS radius~\citep{De:2018uhw}, we obtain a constraint on the NS radius of $R \in (11.3,13.5)\ \rm km$ (with a $\pm 0.2\ {\rm km}$ uncertainty of the quasi-universal relation~\citep{De:2018uhw,Radice:2018ozg} connecting $\tilde{\Lambda}$ and $R$).
 This result is in good agreement with that recently obtained by the multi-messenger analysis presented in \cite{Radice:2018ozg}.
 Considering the constraint on the mass ratio, we find that $q \leq 1.27$ at $90\%$ confidence.
 Combining this with the measured chirp mass, the total binary mass $ M = \mathcal{M}\left( \frac{(1+q)^{2}}{q}\right)^{3/5}$ lies in the range $M \in [2.722,2.751]M_{\odot}$.
 The radius constraint, together with the constraint on the maximum TOV-mass, can be used to rule out or favor a number of proposed NS EOSs, as illustrated in Fig.~\ref{fig:EOS}.

 We note that there are a number of potential systematic uncertainties in the presented analysis, which we, however, tried to incorporate and minimize.
 In general, we have assumed that the kilonova and GRB models are sufficient to generate quantitative conclusions.
 To be robust against uncertainties, we have employed large systematic error bars for the kilonova analysis as described in \cite{Coughlin:2018miv}.
 In addition, the merger simulations and thereby the determination of ejecta and disk masses may still have large uncertainties because of limited resolution and missing physics, see e.g.~\cite{Kiuchi:2019lls}.
-These uncertainties and the specific simulations used can quantitatively change the results; for example, \cite{Kiuchi:2019lls} showed, using a different simulation set, that the possibility that GW170817 was a relatively high mass ratio system argues for an even lower bound, $\tilde{\Lambda}\geq242$, than presented here.
-The $\alpha$ and $\xi$ variables encode some of the uncertainty associated with this fact, as they just assume that the simulations are broadly correct up to a scale factor, but they will be incapable of encoding large changes in this result in the case of non-linear effects.
+The $\alpha$ and $\xi$ variables encode some of the uncertainty associated with this fact, as they just assume that the simulations are broadly correct up to a scale factor.
 In addition, while the employed GRB models are relatively simplistic, we have included three different GRB analyses, showing that they, in general, produce consistent results.